Electromagnetic spectrum: Radio waves

 Radio waves are emitted and received by antennas, which consist of conductors such as metal rod resonators.
-In artificial generation of radio waves, an electronic device called a transmitter generates an AC electric current which is applied to an antenna.
+In artificial generation of radio waves, an electronic device called a transmitter generates an alternating electric current which is applied to an antenna.
 The oscillating electrons in the antenna generate oscillating electric and magnetic fields that radiate away from the antenna as radio waves.
 In reception of radio waves, the oscillating electric and magnetic fields of a radio wave couple to the electrons in an antenna, pushing them back and forth, creating oscillating currents which are applied to a radio receiver.
 Earth's atmosphere is mainly transparent to radio waves, except for layers of charged particles in the ionosphere which can reflect certain frequencies.

 Radio waves are extremely widely used to transmit information across distances in radio communication systems such as radio broadcasting, television, two way radios, mobile phones, communication satellites, and wireless networking.
 In a radio communication system, a radio frequency current is modulated with an information-bearing signal in a transmitter by varying either the amplitude, frequency or phase, and applied to an antenna.
 The radio waves carry the information across space to a receiver, where they are received by an antenna and the information extracted by demodulation in the receiver.
 Radio waves are also used for navigation in systems like Global Positioning System (GPS) and navigational beacons, and locating distant objects in radiolocation and radar.
 They are also used for remote control, and for industrial heating.

 The use of the radio spectrum is strictly regulated by governments, coordinated by the International Telecommunication Union (ITU) which allocates frequencies to different users for different uses.